Spikermsk/enauto-misc/general/yang_vis/yangexplorer/README.md

 powerful for basic NETCONF/YANG exploration.

 ## Installation
-Use this command to run the setup script:
+Use this command to run the setup script.
+You may need to run this command as `root` using `sudo`.

-`./yangexplorer/setup.sh`
+`./start_yangexplorer.sh`

 ## Basic exploration
 1. From main page, click "Login" using guest/guest